 Build their self-confidence and self esteem

-Teens with a strong sense of self usually face less problems in their studies and school.
+Teens with strong sense of self usually face less problems in their studies and school.

 So, you should develop a strong sense of self in your teen to avoid problems.
-Encourage them to accept themselves as they are.
+Encourage them to accept the fact “who you are’’.

-Work with them to help them build their self-confidence.
+Work with them to help them venture out and build their self-confidence.

-Read about self confidence in teenagers in our article How to develop self-confidence in your teenager
+Read about self confidence in teenagers in our article Self-confidence.

 Friendly communication with teens

 Open and friendly communication between teens and parents can resolve many issues.